contentauth/c2patool/README.md

 #### Overriding the parent file

 When using a JSON file, the parent file can be specified by passing `-p` or `--parent` with the path to the file.
-This allows adding the same manifest data to different parent assets.
+This allows using the same manifest definition with different parent assets.

 #### Usage notes